sematext/docs/docs/synthetics/using-the-api.md

 ```
 ## Get all Monitors for an App

-To get all the available monitors for an App, the API can be triggered by sending a HTTP request with the below configuration:
+To get all the available monitors for an App, the API can be triggered by sending an HTTP request with the below configuration:

 | Region | Endpoint
 | --- | --- |